SaiManojBotchu/sample/README.md

 ### Don't forget to give a star if you like this project 😅😊

-> **Note**: This repository is still under development and I will continue to add more features to it!🙃
+> **Note**: This repository is still under development and I will continue to add more features to it! 🙃

 ## Preview 📷